xinpw8/parallax-ui-x-companion/README.md

 - **4 Reply Styles** - laconic (terse), excited, flippant (sarcastic), supportive
 - **Natural Tone** - no em dashes, all lowercase, sounds human
 - **Custom Prompts** - type adjustments like "more sarcastic" and regenerate
-- **Dual Backend Support** - use Groq API or your own Parallax backend
+- **Dual Backend Support** - use Parallax backend or Groq API fallback
 - **One-Click Post** - click any reply to auto-insert and submit

 ## Quick Start